isomerpages/nlb-curiocity/_events/Curiocity Showcase 2022/Satellite Installations.md

 #### **A Tessellation of Memories**
 **14 January - 3 February 2022**
 <br>**The Arts House (Playden, level 2)**
 <br>Enter into a dark realm and get transported back in time,  lost in the dimension.
-Through memories in the Civic District, explore fragments of Singapore's developments over the years and how life was like.
+Through memories in the Civic District, explore fragments of Singapore's social developments over the years and how life was like.
 This installation is created by interactive agency, Tribal Worldwide.

 #### **LUMBA**